 Spike Walker, Wellcome Images

 Marigold pollen A grain of marigold pollen.
-Scanning electron micrograph
+Scanning

 Annie Cavanagh, Wellcome Images